kotamanegi/iopddl-solution/README.md

 ## Decompressing Benchmarks

-In order to try out the contest problems, run this command one time:
+In order to try out the contest problems, you'll first need to run this command one time:

 ```
 $ gzip -d benchmarks/*